kura52/sushi-browser/README.md

 ![tabs](https://sushib.me/myimg/tabs.png)

 #### 1. Multi-row tab
-Multistep tabs can be used in the Sushi Browser. and ordinary tabs can be switched to Multi-row tabs from the main menu.
+Multi-row tabs can be used in the Sushi Browser.
+And ordinary tabs can be switched to Multi-row tabs from the main menu.

 #### 2. Vertical Tab, Tree Tab
-Horizontal tabs can be used in Sushi Browser.
+Vertical tabs can be used in Sushi Browser.
 Vertical tabs can be displayed from the sidebar icon of the menu bar.
 It's also possible to hide ordinary tabs when displaying vertical tabs.

 #### 3. Tab Preview